 Typing and finally posting a long tweet and accidentally deleting it can be a real pain.
 And it can happen to and does happen to the best of us.
 We have all found ourselves in such situations where we accidentally delete our own tweets only to later curse at the screen and ourselves too.

-But what do you do if you do accidentally delete your tweet?
+But what do you do if you accidentally delete your tweet?

-Sure, you can always rewrite it, but what happens if you don’t precisely remember the text or if it is an old tweet that you had deleted some time ago and now need to view?
+Sure, you can always rewrite it, but what happens if you don’t precisely remember the text or if it is an old tweet that you deleted some time ago and now need to view?
 Or if it is an urgent tweet and you don’t have any time to retype it?

 Here’s good news for you.

 Twitter does come with an Archive feature that allows you to view and recover deleted data like tweets, photos, and videos from your account archives where you need to request a download of your deleted tweets and recover it quickly.

 In this guide, you’ll learn how to recover deleted tweets and photos from your Twitter account.

 How to Recover Deleted Tweets (Retrieve Deleted Tweets)

-- Tap on the More option available at the left side.
+- Tap on the More option available on the left side of the screen.

 - Next, select the Settings and Privacy option as shown in the below image.

 - Inside the Your Account section, click on “Download an archive of your data” to get the file of deleted tweets.

 - In the next 24 hours, you will receive mail with your data download link.
-Sometimes it may take 2-3 days depends on the number of tweets on your account.
+Sometimes it may take 2-3 days depending on the number of tweets on your account.

 - Click the Download link in your email, and it will take you to the Settings and Privacy page.

 - That’s it, tap on the Download button to save it as a .zip file.

 Don’t worry, I’ll help you.